 All PhD applicants are considered for campus and departmental fellowships, including but not limited to, the Doctoral Scholar Fellowship, Chancellor's Fellowship, Regent's Special Fellowship, Graduate Opportunity Fellowship, Citrix Fellowship, Clare Boothe Luce Fellowship, Lisa Kaz Fellowship, and the Eugene Cota Robles Fellowship.

 Admitted PhD students are typically given guaranteed financial aid to fully support them throughout their studies, based on meeting our program requirements.
-PhD students may be funded by a combination of Fellowships, Research Assistantships and/or Teaching Assistantships.
+PhD students may be funded by a combination of Fellowships, Graduate Student Researcher positions, and/or Teaching Assistantships.